gfldex/perl6-concurrent-file-find/README.md

 ### `X::IO::NotADirectory`

-Try do get the content a path that is not a directory.
+Try do get the content of a path that is not a directory.

 ### `X::IO::CanNotAccess`